Archive for category New Moon

-Keep in mind, the New Moon day is based upon the position of the moon as it relates to Mount Zion during the nighttime.
+Keep in mind that the New Moon day is based upon the position of the moon as it relates to Mount Zion during the nighttime.

 By now, some of you are thinking that all this just can’t be true because, based upon the presented information, there will be some new moons occurring that will not have a visible crescent after sundown.

 If one is worried about not being able to see the thin crescent of the moon then the following bears repeating, “One should make a note of the fact that nowhere in Scriptures is there a command for one to actually see a visible crescent of the moon to determine a new moon.”